-In a recent article published in Forbes, Afdhel Aziz asks an important question: Are we really talking in the right terms when it comes to the global economy & environment?
+In an article published in Forbes, Afdhel Aziz asks an important question: Are we really talking in the right terms when it comes to the global economy & environment?
 He wrestles with the concept and term of Sustainability and pivots the discussion towards the idea of Abundance.
 I really think this idea of Abundance is fascinating and tend to agree with Aziz.
 Creativity is an amazing thing and our ability to tap into it as humans limitless.
 As a result we create what we imagine and these dreams become reality.

 In an article published in National Geographic it mentions that: